fortem751/cmcloud-node-test-app/README.md

-This is a test Node App for autodeployment in WHMCS with Webhook
+This is a test Node App for implementing and testing autodeployment in WHMCS with Webhook